 You can discover deeper symbolic meanings based on the etymology of African words and names.
 Often times the names give clues to the symbolic meaning.
 Here’s what I mean:

-PTH (PTaH) is how the ancient Egyptians represented the idea of spirit being “trapped” in matter (the physical body).
+PTH (PTaH) is how the ancient Egyptians represented the idea of spirit descending and being “trapped” in matter (the physical body).
 They would represent the opposite ideas of spirit leaving matter by reversing the letters in a “play on words.”

 HTP (HoTeP) is the ancient African idea of salvation or the soul being “released” from the dead mummified body (Ausar) for the ancient Africans, the soul would go to a “peaceful” place.
 Hence the meaning of modern times hotep

 as meaning peace.
 ImHoTeP means “in peace.”
 ImHoTeP as the “prince of peace” is a nickname for Jesus as the Christ that originated in these teachings of ancient Egypt.
-In ancient Egypt it was the idea of a resurrected soul into the underworld of Amenta.
+In ancient Egypt, it was the idea of a resurrected soul into the underworld of Amenta.

 That’s one level.
 The soul leaving the physical body.
 Ancient Egyptians believed in reincarnation.
 Therefore the soul would get many chances to leave a body.
 Perpetual renewal.